As a nonprofit corporation, CCEDA is proud to be one of CalHFA’s preferred partners offering the $40,000 ADU grant.

 All pending documents will be reviewed by our reservation team and accepted once verified.
 For more details on what to expect during the application process, visit our Next Steps page.

-You still need a complete budget for the project.
+You still need to provide a completed 3rd party prepared budget for the project.
 You would need to assemble all your subcontractor bids for the project as well as city and permit fees.
 Your best option would be to get an ADU Project Feasibility Report from our approved partner, HOMEPLEX, ADU specialists.
-This can provide the bid and budget needed to get your funds awarded from CalHFA.
+This will provide the 3rd party construction and pre-construction budgets needed to get your funds awarded from CalHFA.

 See All Opportunities